sumeyyenacar/SQL-Project/README.md

     salary_year_avg DESC
 LIMIT 10;
 ```
-Here's the breakdown of the top data analyst jobs in 2023:
-- **Wide Salary Range:** Top 10 paying data analyst roles span from $184,000 to $650,000, indicating significant salary potential in the field.
+- Salary Range: The top 10 paying data analyst roles offer salaries ranging from $184,000 to $650,000, highlighting the lucrative potential within this field.
-- **Diverse Employers:** Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
+- Diverse Employers: Companies such as SmartAsset, Meta, and AT&T are leading the way in offering competitive salaries, indicating a broad industry interest.
-- **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
+- Job Title Variety: The roles vary from Data Analyst to Director of Analytics, showcasing the range of specializations and career paths available.

 ### 2. Skills for Top Paying Jobs
 To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.